-Students seeking admission to the university under the DAMAC Achievers Scholarship
+Students seeking admission to the university under the DAMAC Achievers Scholarship Program must submit the following:

-Program must submit the following:
+- A completed DAMAC Scholarship Application for Admission; - An application fee of AED 180; - An official high school/secondary school transcript (academic record) reflecting performance of an excellent academic standard of 85% or above;

-- ☐ A completed DAMAC Scholarship Application for Admission: - ☐ An application fee of AED 180: - ☐ An official high school/secondary school transcript (academic record) reflecting performance of an excellent academic standard of 85% or above: - Last 3 years of high school records are required: - ☐ International TOEFL score of 550 (CAT 213) + TWE of 4.0 or above or an equivalent score on another internationallyrecognized exam (International code for TOEFL is 0063; for SAT I, 2688); - ☐ SAT I or a passing score on the university's Math Placement Test: - Official letters of recommendation from two referees (high school teachers) stating the student's ability to successfully complete university work.
-Letters should be on letterhead, stamped and sealed; - 2 passport-size photographs + photocopy of passport.
+- Last three years of high school records are required; - International TOEFL score of 550 (CAT 213) + TWE of 4.0 or above or an equivalent score on another internationally-recognized exam (International code for TOEFL is 0063; for the SAT Reasoning Test, 2688); - □ The SAT or a passing score on the university's Math Placement Test; - Official letters of recommendation from two referees (high school teachers) stating the student's ability to successfully complete university work.
+Letters should be on letterhead, stamped and sealed; - Two passport-size photographs + photocopy of passport.